zero-to-mastery/resources/CSSResources.md

 - [SEGA LOGO FONT](https://www.cufonfonts.com/font/sega-logo-font): The logo of Sega is simply its logotype in dark blue with a white line running through the middle of each letter, which is similar to the logo of CNN.
 A font called Sega is very similar to the lettering of its logotype.
 The font is available only in capital letters.
 You can download the font for free here.

 - [CSS Counters](https://www.freecodecamp.org/news/numbering-with-css-counters/): CSS counters are used to add counts to elements.
-The count is added by providing variables that can be initialized (using `counter-reset`), and these variables can then be incremented by CSS rule
+The count is added by providing variables that can be initialized (using `counter-reset`), and these variables can then be incremented by CSS rule.

 - [CSS Minifier](https://cssminifier.com/): CSS Minifier is an easy way to Minify/Compress your CSS Files.
 Simple Quick, Fast and absolutely FREE.